brianrhall/Assembly/FAQ/README.md

 <a id="global"></a>
 #### Do I use the .globl or .global directive for *main* in GAS?
 Either.
 In the past, GAS used the .globl directive (without the *a*), but eventually updated the assembler to accept .global as well.
-We use .globl in the GAS examples and programs in the book.
+We use .globl in the GAS 32-bit programs and .global in the 64-bit examples.

 ---